celo-org/docs/blog/2022-07-15-C#-mobile-App-to-display-Celo-NFTs.md

 [XAML](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/xaml/?view=netdesktop-6.0) is a declarative markup language.
 As applied to the .NET Core programming model, XAML simplifies creating a UI for a .NET Core app, it's similar to HTML about without CSS, [Link if you want learning more about Xaml](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/xaml/?view=netdesktop-6.0).

 ### Writing the Xaml code
-Delete the default code inside <StackLayout> </StackLayout> and add a new code with the app title.
+Delete the default code inside &lt;StackLayout> &lt;/tackLayout> and add a new code with the app title.

 ```xaml
 <StackLayout>
     <Frame BackgroundColor="Lime" Padding="8" CornerRadius="0">